-Deactivating an account disables the account, which stops billing and prohibits future resource creation.
+Deactivating an account stops billing and prohibits future resource creation.
 You can choose to reactivate the account in the future with the same account history, resource limits, and verification status.

 When you deactivate an account, you have the option to permanently remove the account’s data from DigitalOcean, including email and billing information.
-Purging this data means you cannot reactivate the same account, so you would need to create and verify a new account to use DigitalOcean in the future.
+Purging this data means you cannot reactivate the account in the future, so you would need to create and verify a new account to use DigitalOcean again.

-Otherwise, you’re taken to the Before You Deactivate page.
-This page lists any steps you must take before you can deactivate your account, such as deleting account resources and deactivating or transfering ownership of teams.
+If you are the sole owner of any teams, this takes you to the Before You Deactivate page, which lists any steps you must take before you can deactivate your account, like deleting team resources and deleting or transferring ownership of teams.